- China is the world’s top emitter, producing more than a quarter of the world’s annual greenhouse gas emissions, which contribute to climate change.

 - reducing carbon intensity, or the amount of carbon emitted per unit of GDP, by more than 65 percent by 2030;

-- boosting forest coverage by around six billion cubic meters by 2030; and,
+- boosting forest coverage by around six billion cubic meters by 2030.

 However, experts say many of these goals aren’t ambitious enough and point out that they don’t align with each other or with the Paris Agreement.
 For example, China would need to reach peak emissions by 2025 at the latest to be in line with the Paris accord’s goal.

 Transitioning from coal to renewable energy is critical to China’s efforts, and the country has already made some progress.
 In 2019, renewables accounted for nearly 15 percent of China’s energy mix, compared to 7 percent a decade earlier.
 China has used hydropower for years, and it is installing more solar panels and wind power generators as the world’s leading manufacturer of those technologies.
 It is also boosting its nuclear power capacity, with seventeen reactors under construction as of mid-2021.
-Moreover, Beijing and some provinces are incentivizing electric vehicle use; in 2019, more electric vehicles—25.8 million—were sold in China than in any other country.
+Moreover, Beijing and some provinces are incentivizing electric vehicle use.
+In 2020, 1.37 million so-called new energy vehicles—which include battery electric, plug-in hybrid, and hydrogen fuel-cell vehicles—were sold in China, a nearly 11 percent increase from the previous year.
 Still, experts point out that the vast majority of electricity for such vehicles is produced with fossil fuels.

 Like the European Union and several other countries, China is working to launch a national emissions trading scheme, which would force polluters to pay for environmental harm and thus incentivize them to reduce their emissions.
 It would initially focus on coal- and gas-fired power plants.
 However, the rollout has been delayed since the scheme was first announced in 2017, and many details remain unclear.